-\textbf{Constrained prompting as hypothesis anchoring.} A core mechanism in \sysname is the {constrained prompting task}, where players compete to replicate a target image using the shortest prompt possible, and they are penalized for writing the longest prompt among their peers.
-This brevity-rewarding mechanism pushes players into under-specification where the model must ``fill in the blanks,'' thereby allowing players to externalize their assumptions about model defaults --- what players choose to omit reflects their expectations about what the model will supply by default, embedding their mental model of the system into the prompt itself.
-This mechanism not only facilitates reflection by \rplaycat{Questioning} (as players need to \rplayele{self-explain} what they put in prompts), but it also acts as the core anchor for all the downstream \rplaycat{Disruption} and \rplaycat{Revisit} --- It sets up a space of comparison across prompts and outcomes, priming players to reflect on when and why the model fails to behave as expected.
-This mechanism directly supports \ref{rg:spec} by surfacing issues of under-specification.
+\textbf{\game{Constrained prompt} as hypothesis anchoring.} \sysname asks players to replicate a target image with the \textit{shortest} prompt, penalizing the longest prompt.
+This brevity incentive pushes players into under-specification (\ref{rg:spec}), revealing what they assume the model will ``fill in'' by default --- players' omissions in the prompt encode their mental models of the GenAI.
+This mechanism not only facilitates reflection by \rplaycat{Questioning} (as players need to \rplayele{self-explain} what they put in prompts), but it also acts as the anchor for downstream \rplaycat{Disruption} and \rplaycat{Revisit}.
+It sets up comparison across prompts and outcomes, priming players to reflect on when and why the model fails to behave as expected.